Gilead Ibero-American Fungal Infection Meeting

 In this situation, Gilead Sciences has launched the RED IFI project, an international discussion forum whose main objective is to carry out a multidisciplinary review of invasive fungal infection (IFI) and improve the approach to all patients at risk.
 The project, which has the participation of renowned experts from Spain and Latin America in the field of these severe infections, pursues expand the knowledge of health professionals to improve care, the diagnosis and treatment of infected people.

 For Isabel ruiz, doctor of the Infectious Diseases Service of the Vall d’Hebron University Hospital and coordinator of the conferences held within the framework of this project, “the fungal infection exists, it will not go away and it is essential to be prepared and trained to reduce the risk of those who suffer them.
-Patients are living longer and longer due to the therapies administered for the treatment of their underlying disease and some of these treatments affect their immunity, which favors the appearance of these infections ”.
+Patients are living longer due to the therapies administered to treat their underlying disease and some of these treatments affect their immunity, which favors the appearance of these infections ”.

 During these days, there has been a debate on how to find common points in addressing these pathologies and improving strategies and learn new techniques for the management of these diseases.
 Thus, emerging difficulties in the management of infectious complications and the importance of a multidisciplinary approach to achieve an optimal approach to these patients have been pointed out.
 As Ruiz explained, “there are still many centers that do not have multidisciplinary teams to care for these patients.
 Having professionals specialized in different areas is essential if we want to prevent, diagnose and treat IFIs early and, thus reduce the mortality figures that we now have”.